-Changes to voting affecting blind and partially sighted peoplePosted: Monday 03 April 2023 at 00:00
+Changes to voting affecting blind and partially sighted peoplePosted: Monday 03 April 2023

 The local elections next month will be the first time people across the country will be asked to provide photo ID in order to vote.